 Your Sail Canada certified instructors are veteran sailors with extensive and varied experience.
 You will be able to draw on their knowledge and experience to gain insight into cruising, boat selection, boat operation, chartering, and provisioning.
 The educational components of the program will include basic terminology, the language of sailing, readying the vessel, and getting under way; basic sailing both as helmsman and crew.

 The Basic Cruising Course is designed for the prospective cruising sailor who has minimal or no sailing knowledge or experience.
 The student is taught the necessary skills to safely sail local waters in moderate winds and sea conditions during daylight hours.
 The student will learn to perform the duties of both skipper and crew of a 25-29 foot sailing vessel.

 We offer this course in two different options:

-- The first option is comprised of the student attending classroom lectures covering the ashore knowledge element of the program.
-This is accomplished over an eight week period, generally held in the off-season (late fall, winter, or early spring), and followed by three full days on the water during the sailing season.
+1) The first option is comprised of the student attending classroom lectures covering the ashore knowledge element of the program.
+This is accomplished over an eight session period, generally held in the off-season (winter or early spring), and followed by three full days on the water during the sailing season.